bgamari/ghc-wiki-import/phabricator.md

+Don't have an SSH key?
+Generate one with `ssh-keygen`.

 If you use a specific SSH key for GHC or Haskell related work, you should specify that key for `*.haskell.org` because the phabricator `arc` tool doesn't push to the actual GHC repo, but to a staging repo on a different machine in the `haskell.org` domain.